marcmarine/swisseph-api/README.md

 Astrodienst AG for the original [Swiss Ephemeris](https://github.com/aloistr/swisseph) library.

-[timotejroiko](https://github.com/timotejroiko) for the JavaScript binding of Swiss Ephemeris.
+[timotejroiko](https://github.com/timotejroiko) for the original JavaScript binding of Swiss Ephemeris.

+[@swisseph/node](https://github.com/swisseph-js/swisseph) for the current JavaScript/TypeScript binding of Swiss Ephemeris.

 This project was bootstrapped with [Bun](https://bun.com/docs/installation).